Version control

 - Push new work from a local machine to a remote server

-In this episode, we will begin to cover the basics of version control and explore how this tool assists us in producing reproducible and sustainable scientific projects.
-We will create a new software project from our existing code, make some changes to it and track them with version control, and then push those changes to a remote server for safe-keeping.
+In this episode, we’ll cover the basics of version control, and explore how it can help us produce reproducible and sustainable scientific projects.
+We’ll create a new software project from our existing code, ake some changes to it (tracking them with version control), and then store those changes remotely – both for safe-keeping, and to make them easier to share.

 What is a version control system?

-Version control is the practice of tracking and managing changes to files.
-Version control systems are software tools that assist in the management of these file changes over time.
-They keep track of every modification to the files in a special database that allows users to “travel through time” and compare earlier versions of the files with the current state.
+Version control systems are tools that let you track changes in files over time, and use that information.
+They keep track of every modification to the files in a special database that allows users to “travel through time”, and compare earlier versions of the files with the current state.
+Think of a version control system like turning on ‘Track Changes’ on Microsoft Word/Google Docs, but for any files you want, and a lot more powerful and flexible.

 Why use a version control system?

-The main motivation as scientists to use version control in our projects is for reproducibility purposes.
-As hinted to above, by tracking and storing every change we make, we can more effectively restore the state of the project at any point in time.
-This is incredibly useful if we want to reproduce results from a specific version of the code, or track down changes that broke some functionality.
+As scientists, our main motivation for using version control is reproducibility.
+By tracking and storing every change we make, we can restore our project to the state it was at any point in time.
+This is incredibly useful for reproducing results from a specific version of the code, or tracking down which changes we (or others!) made introduced bugs or changed our results.

 Git version control system